 There are CEOs that delegate almost all operations to others and primarily spend their time on capital allocation – Warren Buffett is the canonical example of that.

-Thanks to Jan Sramek for reading drafts of this.
+Thanks to Jan Sramek for commenting on drafts of this.

 William N. Thorndike Jr., The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success (Boston: Harvard Business Review Press, )